 In theory, this sounds good, right?
 In reality, we find that some companies get stuck here.
 We recommend that executive teams spend about a quarter fine tuning their own Think Plan Do rhythm before rolling out our Rhythm methodology to their departments.
 This way, the team leaders are comfortable with the new habits they've established and feel confident coaching their team to adopt the habits, too.
 Sure, your teams may already have great execution habits and maybe even healthy meeting rhythms in place.
 But, until you start a plan rhythm with your departments, how can you know that everyone is executing on the right things?
 Daily and weekly execution habits that drive the company plan forward hinge on successfully cascading your plan rhythm to your departments.

-Here's what should be included in your Cascade Plan:
+Here's what should be included when Cascading Strategic Plans: